For immigrants, the mystery surrounding sanctuary cities can lead to logistical issues.

 Arrests of undocumented immigrants in non-sanctuary cities

 In a non-sanctuary city, local law enforcement usually partners with federal agents.
-If the police arrest an undocumented immigrant, local law enforcement officers will typically hold the person until U.S. Immigration and Customs Enforcement (ICE) can come to the jail and retrieve them.
+If the police arrest an undocumented person, local law enforcement officers will typically hold the person until U.S. Immigration and Customs Enforcement (ICE) can come to the jail and retrieve them.

 Arrests of undocumented immigrants in sanctuary cities

-The undocumented immigrant can leave detention if the charges are cleared or dropped.
+Because federal immigration agents won’t be coming for them, the undocumented immigrant can leave detention if the charges are cleared or dropped.
 The person may also be released if they pay bail or complete a jail sentence.

 How sanctuary city policies benefit law enforcement